Mal: That's great! What?

 - In the Consul's tale in Hyperion, he recalls his friend having an altercation with a group of locals on a foreign planet.
 The locals interpret his behavior as grounds for a duel.
 They toss him a sword, and he simply watches it fall to the ground, not understanding.
 Not picking up the sword doesn't cancel out the challenge, unfortunately.

 - In Terry Pratchett's Johnny Maxwell Trilogy, Johnny bumps into an alien.
 Trying to look harmless, he shows his empty hands and smiles.
-The alien returns the gesture... spreading his claws and showing off his teeth.
+The alien returns the gesture... spreading her claws and showing off her teeth.
 Also, several of Pratchett's books contain a point of advice: Never grin at an orangutan.

 - In the Starfire series by David Weber, the Orions consider a toothy smile a challenge.
 There is also an inversion where a person mistakes an Orion's toothy smile for a friendly gesture.

 - One of the characters in Timeline does the opposite.
 An opponent throws down the gauntlet to show his contempt, but our hero apparently didn't know that picking it back up meant he accepted.

 - In a Xanth story by Piers Anthony, Dor meets a giant spider, and tries a "hug" gesture to show friendship.
 The spider thinks he is readying his fangs.